Mahboob-Attar/DataSceince-Internship-ExactSpace/Task1/README.md

 7. **Review results**
 - Output CSV files will be saved in `Task1/outputs/`
 - Plot images will be saved in `Task1/plots/`
+- the ouput nad plots folders are auto generated no need to create manually

 ## 📊 Generated Outputs